EnCompass-Worldwide/Humans-Learning/README.md

 **Introduction to R Materials**

+This is an introduction to working with the gapminder dataset and a first visualization. <br>
 [How to make a simple visualization using the gapminder dataset.](https://encompass-worldwide.github.io/Humans-Learning/lesson1_gapminder.html)

 **Explorers**

-Here's an example that compares two different approaches to sentiment analysis.
+Here's an example that compares two different approaches to sentiment analysis. <br>
 [Exploring sentiments with Llama 3.2](https://encompass-worldwide.github.io/Humans-Learning/sentiments_llama.html)